roybarzilay/intuit-assignment/README.md

 # intuit-assignment

 ## Overview
-The following repo contains examples for OpenFin's Java adapter. using JAVA 17
+The following repo contains player data retrieve MS. using JAVA 17

 ## Guidelines
-assignment retrieve player data MS
+Intuit assignment to to create player data retrieve MS

 1. Clone this repository